 - Arrange for a colleague from their organisation to meet with their teams in their workplace.

 Mentoring could be beneficial to employers in several ways, including advertising their company, building relationships with students, and - importantly - improving the quality of the entire cohort by helping to embed good software practices early on.
+It can be beneficial to junior developers to put mentoring on the CVs as it demonstrates continuing professional development (CPD), that allows mentors to progress in their careers as well as mentees.

 An optional showcase session at the end of the semester will provide an opportunity for mentors to assess all the teams presenting (other than their own mentees), which will provide contact for employers with a wider group of students for recruitment.